Hassan-Bahrami/MotorCycleGraph/README.md

 pip install numpy matplotlib pyvista
 ```
 ## How to use
-To use the code, you need to run "Motor.py" following by the path to a quad-mesh you wish to partition it:
+To use the code, you need to run "Motor.py" following the path to a quad-mesh you wish to partition it:
 ```bash
 python Motor.py <path to your quad mesh>
 ```
-The code will process the mesh and show the inout mesh and the result of MotorCycleGraph algorithm side-by-side
+The code will process the mesh and show the input mesh and the result of the MotorCycleGraph algorithm side-by-side.

 ## Usage example
-Here is an example of code to partitioning a quad mesh:
+Here is an example of code for partitioning a quad mesh:

 ```bash
 python Motor.py ./models/6_rem_p0_0_quadrangulation_smooth.obj
 ```

-And below is a screenshot of the output.
-The left image is the inital quad-mesh and the righ image the partitioned quad-mesh by MotorCycleGraph.
+Below is a screenshot of the output.
+The left image is the initial quad-mesh, and the right image is the partitioned quad-mesh by MotorCycleGraph.

 ![An example of MotorCycleGraph output](Models/example1.PNG)